 Postgraduate Programme Annual Review Report (Collaborative Partners)

 Programme Annual Review (PAR) for taught programmes is the cornerstone of the University’s quality assurance processes.
-It is an evaluation of a programme(s) following a review of evidence including External Examiner reports, student achievement data, key student data on teaching and learning quality (see Guidance 5.6), Destination of leavers from Higher Education and Professional, Statutory and Regulatory Body (PSRB) reports.
-PAR should be a self-reflective process for the Programme Team(s), providing analysis of past performance and the development and implementation of evidence-based action plans for the future.
+It is an evaluation of a programme(s) following a review of evidence including External Examiner reports, student achievement data, key student data on teaching and learning quality (see Guidance, Section 5), Destination of leavers from Higher Education and Professional, Statutory and Regulatory Body (PSRB) reports.
+The PAR should be a self-reflective process for the Programme Team(s), providing analysis of past performance and the development and implementation of evidence-based action plans for the future.
 Where an institution has multiple sites, the PAR should reflect on and compare performance across sites.
 Data sources should be referenced where appropriate.